Sage Milk Cafe Frother Review: Should You Buy It?

 Design – 4/5

-Breville’s kitchen products all share a similar aesthetic.
+Sage Appliance’s kitchen products all share a similar aesthetic.
 You know what I mean if you’ve seen one: a toaster oven or a coffee machine.
 They’re stainless steel, with smooth curves, clean lines, and white/blue LEDs.
 They look modern but not severe, and they’re friendly and approachable.
-The Breville Milk Cafe milk frother stays true to this look.
+The Sage Milk Cafe milk frother stays true to this look.
 It’s an attractive small appliance that will look right at home in any modern kitchen, especially if you have stainless steel appliances.
-And if you are pairing it with a Breville coffee maker, you’ll love how nicely the two match.
+And if you are pairing it with a Sage coffee maker, you’ll love how nicely the two match.

-The most apparent design aspect of the Breville Milk Cafe milk frother is its size.
+The most apparent design aspect of the Sage Milk Cafe milk frother is its size.
 It’s one of the largest milk frothers available, which can be a pro or a con depending on your needs.
-It measures 6.4″ wide by 6.4″ deep by 10.4″ tall – almost the size of a small coffee maker – and it has a 3-cup capacity.
+It measures 16.2 cm wide by 15.4 cm deep by 26.1 cm tall – almost the size of a small coffee maker – and it has a 3-cup capacity.

 Bigger households, or small households of enthusiastic milk drinkers, will appreciate the large size.
 You can easily prepare an extra-large latte or make enough frothed milk for a few drinks simultaneously.
 On the other hand, if you’re hoping to just make a cortado for one, the large capacity will be overkill – and you’ll be annoyed by the amount of space it occupies on your counter or in your cupboards.

-The minimum milk the Breville Milk Cafe milk frother needs to operate is 6 ounces, which is more than many traditional espresso drinks demand.
-For example, the classic cappuccino uses only 4 ounces of milk.
+The minimum milk the Sage Milk Cafe milk frother needs to operate is 180 ml, which is more than many traditional espresso drinks demand.
+For example, the classic cappuccino uses only 120 ml of milk.
 So milk froth waste can become a problem.

-The design is convenient, which seems to be a common trait with Breville products.
+The design is convenient, which seems to be a common trait with Sage products.
 You feel that the design team tests everything extensively, and each component is very well-thought-through.

 Another excellent design detail is the storage for the extra frothing disc.
 The Milk Cafe milk frother comes with two frothing discs, a cappuccino disc, and a latte disc.
 Whichever disc is not in use can be magnetically affixed in a storage space on the power base.
 These little discs would be easy to lose, so this is a smart addition to this machine.